How Can I Prepare In Case of an Emergency?

 Staying in The Country with another guardian following deportation

 While living without the parents/guardian that you've grown up with is incredibly difficult, for some people it may be the best choice in the long term.
-Your parents/guardian came to the U.S. looking for a better life and more opportunities.
+Your parents/guardians came to the U.S. looking for a better life and more opportunities.
 If your parents are being deported to a less well-developed country, with fewer resources and a weaker education system, or possibly a country where there is a higher crime rate, restricted rights, maybe even wars or other major problems, it may be good to consider if you have any close friends or family that you would be comfortable living with in the U.S. if your parents are deported.
 Perhaps they could be appointed to become your legal guardians if your parents are deported, a big role that needs to be discussed with your parents/current guardians, along with these potential new guardians.
 For more information on how exactly you can switch guardians and stay in the U.S. as your parents are deported, click the white button below.

 moving to a different country with your parent/guardian once they are deported